fireship-io/fireship.io/hugo/content/lessons/pwa-to-play-store/index.md

 You are must fill out ALL required information for the store listing, content rating, and pricing details.
 You should see four green checkmarks on the sidebar ✔️ when this process is complete.
 After you create the release, your app will be in *pending publication* status - just wait a few hours for it to be approved.

-And finally you can install your app from the Play Store by using the opt-in URL under the *Manage testers* , then finish up the day a well-deserved refreshment 🍺.
+And finally, you can install your app from the Play Store by using the opt-in URL under the *Manage testers* , then finish up the day a well-deserved refreshment 🍺.

 ## The End